North Saskatchewan Regiment

 The North Saskatchewan Regiment (N Sask R) is a Primary Reserve infantry regiment of the Canadian Army, headquartered in Saskatoon, Saskatchewan, with companies in Saskatoon and Prince Albert.
 Its current commanding officer is Lieutenant-Colonel Mike Graver, and the Regimental Sergeant-Major is Chief Warrant Officer Rick Cumbers.
-The N Sask R is part of the 3rd Canadian Division's 38 Canadian Brigade Group, with the regiment's mission task As of 2024 being to provide direct fire support.
+The N Sask R is part of 38 Canadian Brigade Group, with the regiment's mission task As of 2024 being to provide direct fire support.

+The regiment incorporates the heritage of units that fought in the suppression of the North-West Rebellion (Prince Albert Volunteers, Moose Mountain Scouts and Battleford Infantry), the First World War (1st Battalion Canadian Mounted Rifles, 5th Battalion, CEF, and 53rd Battalion, CEF) and the Second World War (1st Battalion Saskatoon Light Infantry).